worthingtonjg/rubiks-cube/README.md

 <https://worthingtonjg.github.io/rubiks-cube/>

+Interactions:

-- You can Shuffle the cube.
+- You can *shuffle* the cube.
-- Reset the cube (explodes the cube and re-assembles it solved).
+- You can *reset* the cube (explodes the cube and re-assembles it solved).
-- You swiping a center slice of the cube will rotate the cube in the direction swiped.
+- You can swipe any *center* slice of the cube to rotate the cube in the direction swiped.
-- Swiping an edge slice will rotate that particular slice.
+- Swiping an *edge* slice will rotate that particular slice in the direction swiped.
-- You can undo your moves with the Undo button.
+- You can *undo* your moves with the Undo button.

 # Scenes